Humanities

 Open to: 10

-Please Note: Students enrolling in AP US History will be required to complete the Summer Assignment – which involves reading the first three chapters of the textbook and writing responses to short answer prompts – by August 11, 2023.
+Please Note: Students enrolling in AP US History will be required to complete the Summer Assignment – which involves reading the first three chapters of the textbook and writing responses to short answer prompts – by midnight August 11, 2024.
 Students who do not complete the Summer Assignment by August 11 will be enrolled in US History.

 Humanities Elective Courses